| Sue Skoglund, EditorValerie Reid, Webmaster

 presenters, enthusiastic participants, attractive facilities, and

 delicious cuisine provided a very enjoyable and educational event.
+BACK TO THE TOP

-When a hospital administration has to make
+By Christine Miller When a hospital administration has to make

 cutbacks, the medical library and positions in the library are always in a